dataking07/touchcode/README.markdown

 ### TouchJSON

-TouchJSON is parser and generator for JSON, implemented in Objective C.
+TouchJSON is parser and generator for JSON, implemented in Objective C. TouchJSON has now been moved to a standalone github project: http://github.com/schwa/TouchJSON

-*Please note that TouchJSON is completely stand-alone and can be used independently from other Touchcode components.*

 ### TouchNotifications